YTG1234/fabricversions/README.md

 A `.rpm` package is coming soon.

 ### Building From Source
-- Download and install the latest
+- Download and install the latest Swift toolchain
 Arch users: Use [swift-bin](https://aur.archlinux.org/packages/swift-bin)<sup>AUR</sup>.
 Debian and RHEL based users: Download from the [official site](https://swift.org/download).
 macOS users: Install Xcode because for some reason the Swift package manager doesn't work without Xcode installed.